Why Homemade Treats for Senior Dogs Matter Nothing matches the pure joy of seeing your dog’s eyes light up at snack time. However, as our c...

 1 cup oat flour

-Blend all ingredients until combined.
+- Blend all ingredients until thoroughly combined.

 Turmeric & Coconut Joint Cookies